johann2/luminance-rs/docs/design/luminance-1.0.md

 - Its sampler type, which allows to create uniform interfaces that will work with several flavours of pixels without having to create one interface for each.

+Pixel types are used in several places: framebuffers _color slots_ and _depth slots_, textures, shader uniform interfaces, etc.

 ### Graphics pipelines

 The most opinionated part of [luminance] might be the way *graphics pipelines* are handled.
 The idea